 The series starts at the same time as the original but follows the survival story of new characters, particularly the ones who didn't go to school at the first day, who face different challenges than those in the first series.

-Kamisama no Iutoori Ni has been simulpub in English as As the Gods Will: The Second Series by Crunchyroll since October 30, 2013.
-Kodansha Comics USA has been releasing e-books of the series since November 3, 2015.
+Kamisama no Iutoori 2 was simulpub in English as As the Gods Will: The Second Series by Crunchyroll since October 30, 2013.
+Kodansha Comics USA the series in e-book format from November 3, 2015 to October 10, 2017.
 It has also been published in Italian by Star Comics since April 11, 2015.

 Kamisama no Iutoori Ni is the second story in this series, which intertwines with the prequel, Kamisama no Iutoori.